espressif/esp-idf/docs/en/api-guides/wireshark-user-guide.rst

 Please note that *All packets*, *Displayed* and *All expanded* must be selected.

 By default, Wireshark saves the captured packet in a libpcap file.
-You can also save the file in other formats, e.g. txt, to analyze it in other tools.
+You can also save the file in other formats, e.g., txt, to analyze it in other tools.